|

 the outfield fence to allow for a larger capacity for the Olympics.

-After the games ended, the stadium was retro-fitted and converted to
+After the Olympics ended, the stadium was retro-fitted and converted to

 baseball.
 The columns that supported the bleachers are now posts for